(Log) Chiral de Rham complex and $A_n$-singular surfaces: Introduction

 \section{Introduction}

-Arising from string theory and 2-dimensional conformal field theory (\cite{friedan1986conformal}), the $\beta\gamma-bc$ system is a vertex algebra generated by two even fields $\beta(z)$, $\gamma(z)$ and two odd fields $b(z)$, $c(z)$, with operator product expansions (OPE): $\beta(z)\gamma(w)=1/(z-w)$, $b(z)c(w)=1/(z-w)$.
-For a regular complex variety (resp. complex manifold) $X$ of dimension $n$, the chiral de Rham complex $\Omega^{\ch}_X$ over $X$ is defined as the sheaf of vertex algebras associated to the $n$-fold tensor product of the $\beta\gamma-bc$ system (\cite{malikov1999chiral} \cite{song2016global}), where $\gamma$'s behave like local coordinates on $X$.
+Originating from string theory and two-dimensional conformal field theory (\cite{friedan1986conformal}), the $\beta\gamma-bc$ system is a vertex algebra generated by two even fields $\beta(z)$, $\gamma(z)$ and two odd fields $b(z)$, $c(z)$, with the following operator product expansions (OPE): $\beta(z)\gamma(w)\sim1/(z-w)$, $b(z)c(w)\sim1/(z-w)$.
+For a regular complex variety (or complex manifold) $X$ of dimension $n$, the chiral de Rham complex $\Omega^{\ch}_X$ over $X$ is defined as the sheaf of vertex algebras associated to the $n$-fold tensor product of the $\beta\gamma-bc$ system (\cite{malikov1999chiral} \cite{song2016global}), where $\gamma$'s play the role of local coordinates on $X$.